How to Prepare Images for Fine Art Printing

 If you’re unsure how to do this or want a second opinion, our team at Riptide Prints can do this step for you.

-• File type: TIFF (preferred), PNG or JPEG
+• File type: JPEG (or PNG)

 • Bit Depth: 8 Bit